CDDEP-DC/COVID-19_and_Antibiotic_Prescribing/README.md

 # COVID-19_and_Antibiotic_Prescribing
-Code and data for the paper "COVID-19 and Antibiotic Prescribing: A County-level Analysis"
+Code and data for the manuscript "COVID-19 and Antibiotic Prescribing: A County-level Analysis"

 FOLDERS
 1. Data